Musya S. Sheeler

-Musya S. Sheeler (1908–1981), born Musya Metas Sokolova, was a Russian dancer who, at age 15, fled with her family from the Russian Revolution to the US, where she became a photographer.
-Her work was exhibited at the Museum of Modern Art three times and featured in magazines including Life and Vogue.
+Musya S. Sheeler (1908 – 1981), born Musya Metas Sokolova, was a Russian dancer who, at the age of 15, fled with her family from the Russian Revolution to the United States, where she became a photographer.
+Her work was exhibited at the Museum of Modern Art (MoMA) three times and featured in magazines including Life and Vogue.

 Biography

-On April 2, 1939, Musya Metas Sokolova married Charles Sheeler, one of America’s leading modernists, becoming his second wife six years after the death in 1933 of Sheeler's first wife Katharine Baird Shaffer.
+On April 2, 1939, Musya Metas Sokolova married Charles Sheeler, one of America's leading modernists, becoming his second wife six years after the death in 1933 of Sheeler's first wife Katharine Baird Shaffer.
 In 1942, Sheeler joined the Metropolitan Museum of Art as a senior research fellow in photography, worked on a project in Connecticut with the photographer Edward Weston, and moved with Musya to Irvington-on-Hudson, into the gardener's cottage that was the remaining building on what was the Lowe estate, some thirty-two kilometres north of New York.
-Sheeler worked for the Metropolitan Museum’s Department of Publications from 1942 to 1945, photographing a wide range of works from the collection, including Assyrian reliefs, classical Greek and Roman sculpture, European painting, and Chinese objects.
+Sheeler worked for the Metropolitan Museum's Department of Publications from 1942 to 1945, photographing a wide range of works from the collection, including Assyrian reliefs, classical Greek and Roman sculpture, European painting, and Chinese objects.

 Sheeler took many pictures of Musya, in the nude in both a black and white (3x4inch) series and in 35mm color slides; other black and white prints show her laughing or leaning out of a window, or—on one occasion—sick in bed.
 She in turn made portraits of him with his Linhof camera, taking photographs and painting.
 Quite different from each other in temperament–he cool and reserved, and she, warm and outgoing–they made good friends amongst the artistic community of New York.

 A close friend was poet William Carlos Williams who in his writing on ‘projective verse’ explains the theory in terms of the marriage of Charles and Musya Sheeler.
 A 1949 portrait by Musya shows Williams with a dog in dappled shade, Williams leaning from his chair to pet the dog and in that moment, both have their eyes closed as if in ecstatic contemplation.
 Ansel Adams described his coming to New York to be welcomed by Musya, whom he described as “a vibrant Russian: a former ballet dancer who had an abundance of affection for their friends.”
 Charles and Musya traded photographs for the pottery of their friends Mary and Edwin Scheier, whose marriage was nearly contemporary with theirs and as creatively abundant.
 The Scheiers’ photographs by Charles and by Musya Sheeler are now in the Currier Gallery of Art.
 Through Williams, Charles and Musya knew professor of English John C. Thirlwall.
-Edward and Charis Weston visited them in 1942, Frederick Sommer in 1944, and also, as befitting Musya’s interest in dance, Martha Graham and Barbara Morgan.
+Edward and Charis Weston visited them in 1942, Frederick Sommer in 1944, and also, as befitting Musya's interest in dance, Martha Graham and Barbara Morgan.
 In 1946 Bartlett H. Hayes Jr., an educator and art historian and director of the Addison Gallery of American Art at Phillips Academy in Andover invited the couple to be artists-in-residence in an early instance of such programs.